 When to Plant Aspen Saplings

 If you are planting a young aspen, you’ll need to know when to plant aspen saplings.
 The best time is spring, after the chance of frost is passed.
 If you live in a warm area in a hardiness zone higher than zone 7, you should transplant aspens in early spring.

 An aspen seedling transplant in spring gives the young aspen ample time to establish a healthy root system.
 It will need a working root system to make it through the hot summer months.

 How to Plant Aspen Saplings

-When you are planting a young aspen, you’ll want to position the tree is a spot with sun, either direct sun or partial sun.
-Remove weeds and grasses in a 3-foot area around the tree.
+When you are planting a young aspen, you’ll want to position the tree in a spot with sun, either direct sun or partial sun.
+Remove weeds and grasses in a 3 foot (1 m.) area around the tree.
 Break up the soil down to 15 inches (38 cm.) below the planting site.
 Amend the soil with organic compost.
 Work sand into the mix as well if drainage is poor.